On localization in holomorphic equivariant cohomology

 \begin{quote} {\sc Abstract.} We study a holomorphic equivariant cohomology built out of the Atiyah algebroid of an equivariant holomorphic vector bundle and prove a related localization formula.
-This encompasses various residue formulas in complex geometry, in particular we shall show that it admits as special cases Carrell-Liebermann's residue formula, and Baum-Bott's formula for the zeroes of a meromorphic vector field.
+This encompasses various residue formulas in complex geometry, in particular we shall show that it contains as special cases Carrell-Liebermann's and Feng-Ma's residue formulas, and Baum-Bott's formula for the zeroes of a meromorphic vector field.

 \end{quote}

 \parbox{.75\textwidth}{\hrulefill}